josephlim94/de_kandar/README.md

 # de_kandar
 Select an area on monitor display and play it on tkinter application.
+The video stream will also be published to a Janus video room.

 ## Install
 1. Do poetry install: `poetry install`